 - Hands and feet: In bitterly cold weather your hands can go numb walking from your front door to your car.
 Stock up on HotHands and keep some in your car.
 Get a decent pair or two of snow/ice boots.
 Sometimes during the spring or summer you can find top brand names available at a deep discount on Amazon.
-I once scored this pair of Lowa Ice boots for $67 – they usually sell for close to $300.
+I once scored this pair of Lowa Ice boots for $67 -- they usually sell for close to $300.
 (Now in 2023, 7 years later, these boots are still like new.)

 - When it comes to keeping your neck warm, nothing beats a double-lined Turtlefur neck fleece.
 In extreme cold it's nice to not have to fuss with a scarf.
 Plus, you can pull a Turtlefur up over your nose, balaclava style.